Gokulam Kerala FC: Results

+Rivalry with Kerala Blasters

+For the first time in history, Gokulam Kerala faced Kerala Blasters in the "Kerala Derby" at group stage of the 132nd edition of Durand Cup on 13 August 2023, in which they defeated the ISL side by 4–3.

 Crest, colours & kits

 Crest

 The club crest incorporates elements from historical Theyyam, a famous ritual art form that originated in northern Kerala.
 It encompasses dance, mime and music.
 The crest was unveiled in January 2017, by chief minister Pinarayi Vijayan and football legend I. M. Vijayan.

 Colours

 During the early days they used yellow and red coloured home kit.
-From 2018–19 season onwards, maroon was used as primary colour for home kit.
+From 2018 to 2019 season onwards, traditional brown is used as primary colour for home kit, while green is used as away kit.